ushnisha/jigsaw/README.md

 * Useful visual indicator when a piece is placed in the correct location

-* Ability to choose degree of difficulty (3x3 to 9x9 puzzle sizes)
+* Ability to choose degree of difficulty (3x3 to 10x10 puzzle sizes)

+* Customize default degree of difficult via options page

 ## License & Copyright:

 JigSaw is provided under AGPLv3 license.
-Copyright (C) 2017-2019 Arun Kunchithapatham
+Copyright (C) 2017-2020 Arun Kunchithapatham

 ## Feedback: